 Make sure you spray antibacterial cleaner onto the cloth or the kitchen roll instead of your phone to avoid damaging the screen.

-When you’re using the antibacterial spray, aim for a light mist rather than dousing the cloth with lots of cleaning fluid.
+When you’re using the antibacterial spray or water and vinegar in a spray bottle, aim for a light mist rather than dousing the cloth with lots of cleaning fluid.
 If the cloth is too damp, it could leave streak marks on your screen, or even damage your phone if your device isn’t waterproof.

 Rub your disinfectant wipe or antibacterial cloth over your phone, making sure you clean the front, back and sides of the device.